-On my first trip to Bosnia and Herzegovina, three of us piled into a car, pointed to places on the map and just drove across surprisingly well-developed roads, well, for the most part.
+On my first trip to Bosnia and Herzegovina, three of us piled into a car, pointed to places on the map and just drove across surprisingly well-developed roads – for the most part.

-So many of the best moments of our trip were in tiny villages with confused locals, little cafes that welcomed us like old friends and multiple other places I could never name or find on a map again.
+So many of the best moments of our trip were in tiny villages, meeting confused locals, little cafes that welcomed us like old friends and multiple other places I could never name or find on a map again.
 If you revel in getting lost and new discoveries then my friends, this is your next road trip destination!
 Still, even if you don’t hire a car you can’t cover a fair bit of the country with a bit of pre-planning and researching the best ways of getting around Bosnia Herzegovina.

 Honestly, it’s not had to see why when so much of the country is still yet to be explored by the masses and the relatively affordable food, especially in Mostar new town, makes this a pretty good value city break.
 Away from the crowds on the bridge, where daredevil divers jump into the freezing waters below, this city has a really charming and peaceful way of life.